 The two weeks from my encounter and our Quidditch match against Gryffindor sped by.
 Mornings turned into lessons, then a quick lunch- often interrupted by Alton demanding a quick practise- lessons or a study sessions in the library, and three hours of rigorous practise.
 And when we weren’t practising, for James Potter was training his team, if possible, harder than Alton was training us, we were holed up in Alton’s office, going over tactics.

-The day was November 21st and the big game was November 24th.
+The day was November twenty-first and the big game was November twenty-fourth.
 The whole school was alive with anticipation for this game; Ravenclaw and Gryffindor were the two best teams and the captains of Ravenclaw and Gryffindor, Danny Alton and James Potter, were two of the most popular boys in the school student body.
 James was the bad boy who smoked gillyweed on the Hogwarts Express and was in detention so often he practically got his mail delivered there; Danny was, on the other hand, a nice and friendly Prefect who just wanted the best for humanity.
 I often complain about Danny, now he’s taken on this tyrannical Quidditch captain persona, but before that he was one of the kindest, funniest guys around.

 I reminded myself of this whilst Danny stood there, yelling at Mikey and me.
 His face was contorted with anger and annoyance and his voice echoed through the room.

 “Will you two fucking shut up!” he roared.
 “This is not the Michael and Elizabeth show!
 Nobody gives a shit about what you two are talking about!
-WE ARE PLAYING GRYFFINDOR IN LESS THAN 4 DAYS!”
+WE ARE PLAYING GRYFFINDOR IN LESS THAN FOUR DAYS!”